shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Performance on New Images &  Softmax Probabilities

 * The performance on the 5 5 web set images was 100 [%] vs 97.3 [%].
 However, in these small numbers, there is virtually no accuracy in estimating the true accuracy.
-* The softmax probabilities were >99%, but slightly lower than the testset, as can be seen on the comperable top 5 teset images,
+* The softmax probabilities were most >99%, except for the road sign, where correct classification was @ 85 [%]

 ![3_web_images_results][3_web_images_results]